How to watch marine wildlife

 - If your boat comes closer than 400 metres to a whale, stop or keep the boat stationary, and let the animal pass.

-Canada’s long coastlines provide many opportunities to observe whales and other marine wildlife in their natural environment.
+Canada’s long coastlines provide many opportunities to observe whales and other marine mammals in their natural environment.
 Whale and marine mammal watching is an exciting boating activity enjoyed by Canadians and visitors to Canada every year.

 - Do not swim or dive with whales.